Paris Blues: Plot

 On his way to see Wild Man Moore at the train station, Ram Bowen, a jazz musician living in Paris, encounters a newly arrived tourist named Connie Lampson and invites her to see him perform that night at Club 33.
 Connie is not interested, but her friend Lillian insists they go see him.
 After Ram finishes performing with Eddie, a fellow American expatriate, the four of them leave the club in the early morning.
 When Ram suggests that he and Connie go off to have a private breakfast together, she becomes offended, and Ram is angered at being rejected.
 However, Lillian, undeterred by Ram's attraction to her friend, convinces him to apologize before pursuing him.
 The two sleep together while Connie and Eddie continue to walk around Paris.

-Over the following weeks the couples grow closer, but Connie is angry that Eddie has abandoned America for France, insisting that the only way race relations can improve in the U.S. is if people stay and work together in order to change things.
+Over the following days the couples grow closer, but Connie is angry that Eddie has abandoned America for France, insisting that the only way race relations can improve in the U.S. is if people stay and work together in order to change things.
 Eddie says he is content to stay in Paris, where he experiences far less bigotry and discrimination, is able to carve out a career as a talented musician.
 Lillian tries to convince Ram to enter into a more committed relationship and move back to the U.S. with her.
 Ram, aware that she has two children from a previous marriage and lives in a small town, breaks off their relationship, telling her he is dedicated to his music.
 Meanwhile, Eddie and Connie declare their love for one another.
 They discuss getting married, but this falls through when Eddie states his refusal to live in the United States for a full year.
 Their hearts broken by their respective lovers, Connie and Lillian make plans to return home early.

 Connie, in a desperate last attempt to reach out to Eddie, follows him to a party where she tells him she is leaving Paris for good.
 Unwilling to lose her, Eddie decides to return to America to join Connie, but will follow in a few weeks as he needs to wrap up his affairs in Paris before leaving.
 Ram attends a meeting with a record producer, Bernard, who dismisses a composition Ram has been working on, dashing his hopes of a more prominent and respected music career.
 However, he tells Ram that he has the potential to become a serious composer, if he works hard and truly studies music.
 Crushed, he tracks down Lillian, and agrees to leave for America with her.
 But as the women depart, Ram arrives late and tells Lillian that he will not be joining her, as he does not want to give up on his music.
 As the train carrying Connie and Lillian leaves the station, Ram walks away with Eddie.
 In the final shot, French workers cover a billboard advertising Wild Man Moore's appearance with a promo for Larousse publishing.